-When using vVols with SRM, the setup of SRM does not change.
-Install SRM 8.3 (only version vVol supports) as you normally would.
+When using vVols with SRM, the setup of SRM does not change, though you must use vSphere 7 as the vCenter.
+We don’t support 6.7 with replication.
+Install SRM 8.3+ (only version vVol supports) as you normally would.
 If you’ve used SRM with a VMAX or PowerMax before, the only difference here is that you do not require a Storage Replication Adapter. vVols integration with SRM uses the VASA Provider to conduct all storage activity.
 You may be familiar with the SRDF SRA, but unless you are also replicating VMFS and RDMs, you don’t have to install that (yes, you still need it in those cases as VASA doesn’t work with VMFS/RDMs).

 The first thing we need is a storage policy.
 A storage policy allows us to assign the array capabilities that VASA 3 reports to the vCenter from the PowerMax.
 In this example I use the Diamond service level and assign the replication attribute.
 Note that the only change I could make is the fault domain as I have multiple arrays in my lab.

 Create VM with a Storage Policy

 Deploy a new VM, using the storage policy.
 This will ensure that when the VM is created on the array, the vVols will be placed in a storage group with a Diamond SL and then replication setup on the backend.